takumishibaike/takumishibaike.github.io/_pages/research.md

 0. "Emotions and climate justice in social media posts during UNFCCC COPs."

-0. "Understanding agenda-setting and outcomes in global tuna governance: A machine-learning approach" (with Laurenne Schiller and Graeme Auld).
+0. "Understanding agenda-setting and outcomes in tuna RFMOs: A machine-learning approach" (with Laurenne Schiller and Graeme Auld).

 0. ["Climate change discourse at the UNFCCC: Frames and networks of NGOs."](../research/paper8/) (with Bi Zhao).